We use cookies to improve the Bookmate website experience and our recommendations.

 Cage Eleven

-Long before he became President of Sinn Fein, Gerry Adams was a civil-rights activist who led sit-ins, marches and protests in Northern Ireland.
+Long before he became President of Sinn Féin, Gerry Adams was a civil rights activist who took part in sit-ins, marches and protests in Northern Ireland.
 Along with hundreds of other men, Adams was interned on the Maidstone prison ship and in Long Kesh prison — without charge or trial — during the 1970s for his political activities.
+Women were interned also, in Armagh Women's Prison.
 Cage Eleven is his own account — sometimes passionate, often humorous — of life in Long Kesh.
 Written while Adams was a prisoner, the pieces were smuggled out for publication.

-'This book is important, not only because it comes from a key player in the Irish political scene, but also because it offers a unique insight into the experience that shaped the consciousness and attitudes of the present generation of Irish republicans — the experience of internment.
-It offers, too, an unrivalled representation of the resilience and humour that were as much a part of the life of the political prisoner as the adherence to a set of political ideals.'
+'Offers a unique insight into … the experience of internment … an unrivalled representation of the resilience and humour that were as much a part of the life of the political prisoner as the adherence to a set of political ideals.'
 Irish Herald

-157 printed pages
+178 printed pages

 Copyright owner